 Much has changed in my life since I last updated my bio in the spring of 2018.
 I realized that I no longer matched the description of the comedy career I worked long and hard to achieve.

-It’s 2020, and we’ve all been through a shitstorm of life.
+We’ve all been through a shitstorm of life, and every day we are challenged to stretch more and more.
 So, to re-introduce myself I needed to marinate in the big question.

 “Who am I now, at this moment, regardless of my previous achievements, antics, hair colour, or accolades?”